Baseband-processor/Human-AudioThreshold/README.md

 use strict;
 use Human::AudioThreshold;

-# Like before, take as frequency 50 Hz and as pressure 50 Pa
+# Take frequency and return its critical band
-print calculate_Absolute_Threshold( 50, 50 );
+# in this case the chosen frequency is still 50 Hz

-# NOTE:
+print calculate_Critical_Bands( 50 );

-# for representing Hz use the pure number, while for representing for example 50 Khz, use 50000
+# Note that the result will be rounded, so it will return the nearest integer to the output
 ```